 Have an “allergy?”

-We have perfumes, fragrances and scents wherever we go.
+We have perfumes, fragrances and scents wherever we go that can make you sick.
 There is no way of avoiding them.
 People spray it all over themselves.

 They have “air fresheners” for our cars.
 Why?
 Open your windows and let the “fresh air” in if your car smells!